Mt Myra from Karst Creek

 From the north end of Tennant Lake and quite close to the dam, pick up flagging that takes you SE and up to a flat rocky area below Myra’s west face.
 Cross the flats and carry on up a steep, wet gully where a fixed hand line is usually in place.
 Immediately after climbing the gully, trend leftward, but still SE, and climb up to (unofficially named) Sandbag Lake at GR 098904.
 This is a lovely alpine tarn right under Myra’s SW ridge and an ideal spot for lunch – about 4 hours from the start.
 Sandbag Lake is great for a swim on the way down but beware that it’s VERY cold.

 From the north end of Sandbag Lake – the end you arrived at – pick up cairns that take you round to the east side of the lake and up onto Myra’s broad SW ridge.
 Walk up the ridge passing a false summit on its south (right) side and down into a col below the summit dome.
-Cross the col and go straight up a steep, vegetated and somewhat exposed Class 3 gully and straight up to the summit from there.
+Across the col a steep, vegetated and somewhat exposed gully offers Class 3 climbing straight up to the summit.